midonet/midonet/docs/rest-api-auth.md

 ## Mocking auth provider

-MockAuthClient is a helper class that lets you mock the auth provider.
+MockAuthService is a helper class that lets you mock the auth provider.
 In web.xml, you can specify custom tokens and their associated roles.
 By making requests with these tokens, you can test the API with a mocked user with various privilege levels.